State-College-Plone/WebServerAuth/README.txt

         * Increases test coverage and does away with doctests

-        * Is unapologetically a Plone product: gone are the architectural compromises needed to support plain Zope use.
-This is why we can have one product instead of two.
+        * Is one product instead of two

 Requirements